Cavannn/ip/docs/README.md

 1. Using the command `bye` does not bring the user out of the application.
 The remedy is to link this command to exiting this application.
+2. UI formatting issue when using underscores as it may come across as ugly.
+The remedy is to use styling.

 ## Command Summary